zhmcclient/zhmc-prometheus-exporter/README.rst

   obtaining metrics, and which userid and password to use for logging on to the HMC.

+  It also defines whether HTTP or HTTPS is used for Prometheus, and HTTPS related certificates and keys.

   Download the `sample HMC credentials file`_ as ``hmccreds.yaml`` and edit that copy accordingly.